Hair restoration methods have come a long way since the invention of hair plugs, the primitive form of hair transplants.

 ▶ Shock Loss following 3-6 months after the surgery.
 Almost all patients who experience shock loss regrow lost hair.

 ▶ Bleeding on the recipient or donor area may happen due to a number of reasons.
 Generally doesn’t require any intervention.
 However, you should see your physician if the situation persists.

-▶ Swelling is completely normal up to 7 days after the operation.
+▶ Swelling and Hair Transplant Scabs completely normal up to 7 days after the operation.

 ▶ Numbness on the scalp can last for about a month following the operation.